 Are there any exemptions to waiting until the next term?

-Can I select a later cohort if I feel my child isn’t ready to start school?
+Can I select a later cohort if I feel it is better for my child?

 Yes, parents are in the best place to judge if their child is ready to start school and can select later start date.